shadielfares/DeltaWeb/README.md

+## Delta Web
 Through this hacker aesthetic website,
-I tried to show-off the cool aspects of being apart of Deltahacks, being able to create websites, and how to share the knowledge all at once.
+I tried to show off the cool aspects of being apart of Deltahacks, being able to create websites, and how to share the knowledge all at once.